ollama/ollama/docs/api.md

 ### JSON mode

-Enable JSON mode by setting the `format` parameter to `json`.
+Enable JSON mode by setting the `format` parameter to `json` and specifying JSON is required in the prompt.
 This will ensure the response is valid JSON:

 ```
 curl -X POST http://localhost:11434/api/generate -d '{